varnish/hitch/docs/configuration.md

 Hitch has support for automated retrieval of OCSP responses from an OCSP responder.

-To set this up, specify the following setting in your configuration
-file:

-	ocsp-dir = "/var/lib/hitch-ocsp"

-This can also be configured via the command line option ``--ocsp-dir=mydir``.

 If the loaded certificate contains an OCSP responder address and it also has the required issuer certificate as part of its chain, Hitch will automatically retrieve and refresh OCSP staples.